howard-university-web-services/Howard-Automation-Library/README.md

 - The script tags master, pushes master and the tag, then switches the prod environment to the tag via acli.
 - `$ sh ~/Sites/_hal/drupal/acquia/acquia_code_deploy.sh`

-#### List users, webforms, news feeds, and magazine feeds across sites.
+#### List users, webforms, webform email handlers, news feeds, and magazine feeds across sites.

 A single unified script for listing data across all Howard D8 sites.
 Prompts for the list type at runtime.
-Relies on the corresponding remote list scripts (`hal_user_list.sh`, `hal_webform_list.sh`, etc.) on the app servers.
+Relies on the corresponding remote list scripts (`hal_user_list.sh`, `hal_webform_list.sh`, `hal_webform_email_list.sh`, etc.) on the app servers.

 - Be sure that HAL is up to date.
 - Be sure that all desired local drush aliases are set up in hal_config.txt.
 - Be sure all acquia drush aliases are up to date.
-- Choose the list type (users, webforms, newsfeeds, or magazinefeeds) when prompted.
+- Choose the list type (users, webforms, webform_emails, newsfeeds, or magazinefeeds) when prompted.
 - Choose dev, test, or prod; the script runs the selected list across all apps for that environment.
 - `$ sh ~/Sites/_hal/drupal/acquia/list.sh`

+#### Search for a node or menu link title across all apps

+Searches all multisites across all five Howard D8 apps for a node title or menu link title.
+Useful for tracking down where specific content lives in the ecosystem.

+- Be sure that HAL is up to date.
+- Be sure all acquia drush aliases are set up in hal_config.txt.
+- Enter a partial search term when prompted (case-insensitive).
+- Choose dev, test, or prod.
+- `$ sh ~/Sites/_hal/drupal/acquia/node_search.sh`

 ## User maintenance